RabidOwlbear/osr-helper/README.md

 - Icon: Icon to apply to the token of the targeted actor.
 - Duration: Select an interval from the dropdown menu, and enter a number.
 - Add Effect: Clicking the button to the right of the effect duration will add an attribute to the effect list.
 This row will include a select for choosing the attribute to target, and a mod inout to enter the modification value.
 Clicking the x buton on the right side of an effect list row will delete that entry from the list.
 An effect requires at least one added effect.
-- Create Effect: located in the top right corner.
+- Create Effect: located in the middle left.
 Clicking this button will attempt to create the created effect on the selected target.
-- Save Preset: Clicking this button will attempt to save the defined effect as a preset.
+- Save Preset: Located to the right of the effect presets header.
+Clicking this button will attempt to save the defined effect as a preset.
 - Preset list: Saved effect presets will be displayed below the effect presets header.
 - Apply Preset Button: Clicking the green checkmark button on the right side of a displayed saved effect will apply the saved preset data to the create effect fields.
 - Clicking an effect preset name will expand the entry displaying the targeted attributesd and effect description.